arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 ﻿<a name="Title" />
-# Building Windows 8.1 Applications using Windows Azure Web Sites #
+# Building Windows 8 Applications using Windows Azure Web Sites #

 ---
 <a name="Overview" />
 ## Overview ##

-Apps are at the center of the Windows 8.1 experience.
-They’re alive with activity and vibrant content.
+Apps are at the center of the Windows 8 experience.
+They are alive with activity and vibrant content.
 Users are immersed in your full-screen, Windows Store apps, where they can focus on their content, rather than on the operating system.

-In this hands-on lab you will learn how to combine the fluency of Windows 8.1 applications with the power of Windows Azure: From a Windows Store application, you will consume an ASP.NET MVC 5 Web API service published in Windows Azure Web Sites, and store your data in a Windows Azure SQL Database.
+In this hands-on lab you will learn how to combine the fluency of Windows 8 applications with the power of Windows Azure: From a Windows Store application, you will consume an ASP.NET Web API service published in Windows Azure Web Sites, and store your data in a Windows Azure SQL Database.
 In addition, you will learn how to configure the Windows Push Notification Services (WNS) in your app to send toast notifications from your service to all the registered clients.

 <a name="Objectives" />
 ### Objectives ###

 In this hands-on lab, you will learn how to:

-- Create an ASP.NET MVC 5 Web API service
+- Create an ASP.NET Web API service
 - Publish the service to Windows Azure Web Sites
 - Create a Windows Store application that consumes the Web API service
-- Add Push Notifications to the Windows Store application by using WNS Recipe
+- Add Push Notifications to the Windows Store application by using Notifications Hub

 <a name="Prerequisites" />
 ### Prerequisites ###